Curriculum Review Process

 - Review the syllabus before submission to make sure the basic required elements and any desired optional ones meet the CAS Syllabus Guidelines.

-- If the department has decided to request a Core, Service Learning, or Cultural Diversity Designation for the course, articulate how the course will meet the learning outcomes for that designation and how those will be assessed.
+- If the department or program has decided to request a Core, Service Learning, or Cultural Diversity Designation for the course, articulate how the course will meet the learning outcomes for that designation and how those will be assessed.

 For program proposals, the program faculty or a subcommittee works together (or offers advice and feedback to an individual faculty member) to make sure that the proposal has all the required elements, which are visible on Curriculog, before submission.
 The program or department faculty reviews and approves (by vote or consensus) the final proposal before submission.

 Proposals to create new programs must first be submitted by the relevant Area Associate Dean, working with the faculty, via an Intent to Propose form on Curriculog.
 A separate budget form must also be submitted by the Associate Dean on Curriculog.
 If and when the Provost's Office approves the Intent to Propose, a full program proposal is then submitted.

 Proposals to make changes to programs (including program learning outcomes, degree requirements, and so on) can be submitted by faculty members.

 The department chair or program director is responsible for assuring that that the proposal was collectively reviewed, discussed, and approved, and for documenting the process through which and the date on which the proposal was approved by the program faculty.

 The Academic Assistant Dean (AAD) office initially reviews proposals primarily for their completeness, asking for additional documentation or description as needed.
 She or he may also make suggestions for revising the materials submitted, including whether course proposals meet the CAS syllabus guidelines, credit hour requirements, standard enrollment caps, and have been reviewed and approved by the department or program faculty.